kmdabdulla/personalwebsite/README.md

-This repo contains files for my personal website - mohamedabdulla.com
+This repository contains files for my personal website - mohamedabdulla.com